junwxn/RevengeOfThePinata/README.md

 - **Satisfying knockback physics** — Send enemies flying with impactful hit feedback.
 - **Wave-based encounters** — Face progressively tougher enemy compositions that test your timing and positioning.
 - **Colourful 2.5D art style** — A vibrant, hand-crafted aesthetic that contrasts with the intensity of combat.
+- **Interactive tutorial** — A 10-step guided tutorial with an animated NPC that progressively unlocks mechanics.

 ## Tech Highlights

-Built in **C/C++** on a custom engine by DigiPen Institute of Technology Singapore.
-The team's work focused on gameplay systems on top of the engine, including:
+Gameplay systems built on top of the engine include:

 - **Isometric rendering** — Screen/grid coordinate transforms with Y-sorted render queue for correct 2.5D depth ordering
 - **A\* pathfinding** — Size-aware clearance, stuck detection, and waypoint look-ahead for smooth enemy navigation